Clustering multivariate functional data using unsupervised binary trees: Empirical analysis

 \subsubsection{Benchmark with existing methods}

-In this section, our algorithm is compared to competitors in the literature with respect to the ARI criteria on the three scenario settings.
-All the competitors are applied for $K = 1$ to $K = 8$ groups for each of the scenarios and we return the best ARI found regardless of the number of clusters.
+Our algorithm is compared to competitors in the literature with respect to the \ARI{} criterion on the three scenario settings.
+All the competitors are applied for $K = 1$ to $K = 8$ groups for each of the scenarios and we return the best \ARI{} found regardless of the number of clusters.

-Figure \ref{fig:simu_ARI} presents clustering results for all the tested models.
+Figure \ref{fig:simu_ARI} presents clustering results for all the tested models for the \ARI{} criterion.
 We see that our algorithm performs well in all the scenarios.
-On the contrary, competitors do not perform well on this simulated data.
-In particular, for the multivariate settings (scenario $2$ and $3$), \texttt{FunHDDC} has a lot of convergence issues, and as a consequence, its clustering performance is very poor.
-Both $k$\texttt{-means-}$d_1$ and $k$\texttt{-means-}$d_2$ demonstrate acceptable results although not as good as \texttt{fCUBT}.
-The \texttt{FPCA+GMM} algorithm has similar results as \texttt{fCUBT} in terms of ARI because ARI is not penalized when the number of clusters is not the true one.
-So, as long as the clusters are not mixed, the ARI will be good, even if a large cluster is split into multiple small ones.
+On the contrary, the \texttt{FunHDDC} and \texttt{Funclust} competitors do not perform well on this simulated data.
+Both $k$\texttt{-means-}$d_1$ and $k$\texttt{-means-}$d_2$ demonstrate acceptable \ARI{} although not as good as \texttt{fCUBT}.
+The \texttt{FPCA+GMM} algorithm has similar results as \texttt{fCUBT} in terms of \ARI{} because \ARI{} is not penalized when the number of clusters is not the true one.
+So, as long as the clusters are not mixed, the \ARI{} will be good, even if a large cluster is split into multiple small ones.
 The same phenomenon appears in the case of \texttt{Growing} compare to \texttt{fCUBT}.